Feel too old to compost? Bokashi’s the answer

 If you were under the impression that the whole of the UK should now be full speed ahead with weekly separate food waste collections, you’d be right.

-That was the plan under the Environment Act of 2021.
-In our house we talk of little else, of course, but if you don’t, and you’ve been too busy to keep up with new developments, you might have missed the news that the deadline has been pushed back from 2023 to March 2026.
-This is to give councils more time to prepare.
+That was the plan under the Environment Act of 2021, but the deadline has been pushed back from 2023 to March 2026 to give councils more time to prepare.
 (Some councils will be given longer than this to allow existing long-term disposal contracts to expire.)

 But if your council is one of the 50 per cent in England that doesn’t, you may be surprised to hear that this is going to happen at all.
 It’s the best kept secret in England.
 Half the country knows all about food waste collections, the other half thinks you must be joking or mistaken if you mention them.
 If you know someone who doesn’t have a food waste collection in their local area, ask them what they know about it.